LoL Universe Indexing and Search

 Their name became feared throughout the known world.

-Eventually, Varus was cornered by vastayan moon-stalkers and human mages in service of a golden-armored warrior queen of Valoran.
+Eventually, legend has it that Varus was cornered by vastayan moon-stalkers and human mages in service of a golden-armored warrior queen of Valoran.
 They bound him within his bow, leaving him to howl in impotent rage.
-By then, the raw, corrupting influence of the darkin was known, and yet still the queen chose to wield the deadly weapon in the final days of the war, gladly sacrificing herself for a greater victory.
+By then, the raw, corrupting influence of the Darkin was known, and yet still the queen chose to wield the deadly weapon in the final days of the war, gladly sacrificing herself for a greater victory.

 In the months that followed, the queen carried Varus to the First Lands—those that would later be known as Ionia.
 Now made monstrous by the bow's power, her last act was to command her followers to bury her alive in a lightless well, sunk deep beneath a mountain temple overlooking the village of Pallas.